 - Ordering appropriate tests to establish the cause of the problems

 - Carefully maintaining records and test samples to ensure accuracy

 BURG SIMPSON COLORADO MEDICAL MALPRACTICE ATTORNEYS CAN HELP

 If you or someone you love has suffered a significant condition including a heart attack, stroke, pulmonary embolism, sepsis, or cancer as a result of a medical professional’s failure to detect it properly, call us right now to schedule your free initial consultation.
-We’ll review your claim and help you determine the best course of action.
-Call the Denver medical lawsuit attorneys before it’s too late at 303-792-5595.
+We will review your claim and help you determine the best course of action.
+Call the Denver medical lawsuit attorneys before it is too late at 303-792-5595.